-Other councils will sure to be updating their home pages too.
-Use your postcode to find your local council (and what they’re doing to help) here.
+[Other councils are updating their home pages too.
+Use your postcode to find your local council (and what they’re doing to help) here.]

-Bucks council is establishing eight local support hubs around the county in the following locations:
+Bucks council has set up eight local support hubs around the county in the following locations:

 - Buckingham Library